keithzeng/blog/content/posts/cse202-hw2.md

 T(n) = O(n)

+\pagebreak

 ## Problem 2

 ### part (a)

 Since there are 4 addition, 2 substractions.
-Assume other operations takes negligible time.
+Assume all other operations takes negligible time and all the $B^n$ is precomputed to save time.

 We have following